 11. Vegvisir Race must be performed in accordance with The International Regulations for Preventing Collisions at Sea and in accordance with the governing Sailing Instructions for Vegvisir Race.

 12. All challengers must sail with a tracking system provided before the race along with two starting numbers visually mounted preferably on the sea rail off of the cockpit.
 The participants are obliged to return the tracker and the start numbers immediately after finishing or withdrawing from the race.
 Lost trackers and/or lost starting numbers are replaced in cash.

 13. Participating boats must, on request, sail with flags supplied by Vegvisir Race’s sponsors.
 Flags and other materials will be handed out upon registration.
 Participants must be available for phone calls from the event's communication unit for interviews directly from the course.

 14. All boats must during the race be have a functional VHF radio turned on, either handheld or stationary.

 14.1 The boat must be in a shipshape and seaworthy condition and the boat must be equipped have statutory navigations lights in accordance with the International Maritime Code (COLREGS).
 Boats under 7m in length must also be fitted with fixed navigation lights as described for boats of 7 meters or longer.

-14.2 – the boat is equipped with the following mandatory safety equipment:
+14.2 Participating boats must be equipped with the following mandatory safety equipment:

-- Life jackets - worn during the entire race and equipped with a D-ring and a an emergency flash.
+- Life jackets for crew and skipper.
+For singlehanded participants the lifejacket must be worn during the entire race.
+2Star participants must wear lifejacket at night and when the circumstances demand it.
+The lifejackets can be equipped with a D-ring and a an emergency flash.